SMUworks Summer Application:

-After the application deadlines have closed, Financial Aid & Awards will review all applications received.
+After the application deadlines have closed, Career & Experiential Learning will review all applications received and Financial Aid & Awards will assess student's financial needs.
 Eligible student applications will be forwarded to you, the grant recipient.

-Please note that while we welcome you to encourage your students applied, preferred candidates are not allowed.
+Please note that while we welcome you to encourage your students to apply, preferred candidates are not allowed.
+All applicants must have completed the SMUworks application and uploaded their resume and cover letter to Career360°.
 You are required to conduct a formal interview with at least three eligible applicants.

-Once the interviews have been conducted, you are asked to inform Financial Aid & Awards of the name and student number (A#) of the successful student, as well as the names of the candidates you interviewed who were not successful.
+Once you have completed the interviews you should inform Career & Experiential Learning of the name and student number (A#) of the successful student, as well as the names of the candidates you interviewed who were not successful.

-How do I pay my new student employee?
+How do I pay for my new student employee?

-Payroll paperwork must be submitted to Financial Aid & Awards (MM108) before the student begins working.
-This program is intended to provide financial stability to students with significant need, and it is therefore crucial that their payroll information is submitted in a timely manner.
-Failure to submit a students’ paperwork will result in the Staff or Faculty member being ineligible to receive a SMUworks grant in the future.
+Once you identify your selected candidate.
+SMUworks works will send you all paperwork and instructions for completion.
+Payroll paperwork must be submitted to Career & Experiential Learning before the student starts working.
+This program is intended to provide financial stability to students with need, so it is crucial that payroll information is submitted in a timely way.
+Failure to submit a student’s paperwork will result in the Faculty or Staff member being ineligible to receive a SMUworks grant in the future.

 - TD1 Personal Tax Credits Return

 - TD1 Nova Scotia Personal Tax Credits Return